 One of the great things about technology is that it has made it easier than ever to create, store, and organize important documents and records.
-For both employers and employees, pay stubs matter.
+For both employers and employees, payroll and pay stubs matter.
 You need to keep these records for a sufficient amount of time in order to keep your finances in order and to protect your interests.

 Know the Law: Understanding Paperless Pay

 Under federal labor regulations (most notably the Fair Labor Standards Act (FLSA)), American employers are required to keep accurate payroll records, including records of an employee’s hours worked and their total amount of compensation.
 However, federal law does not require management to provide pay stubs to employees.
 Instead, pay stub regulations are controlled by state regulations.
 As such, before choosing a payroll service or program, it is important to learn the relevant laws in your state.
 Here, we offer a basic overview of the different regulations across the 50 states.

 *Please note that state laws can change relatively frequently.
 This list is being provided for informational purposes only.
 Business owners should always confirm that the specific laws in their state have not changed before altering their payroll procedures.
 Be sure to check with the most recent version of the specific statutes in your jurisdiction.

 There are nine U.S. states that have no general requirements related to pay stubs.
 While it is generally advisable for employers in these states to provide pay stubs to workers for organizational purposes, the state does not mandate doing so.
 Paperless pay and digital pay stubs are a useful and highly cost-effective option for businesses in these states:

 There are more than two dozen U.S. states that require employers to provide workers with pay stubs in ‘some form.’
 These states do not require printed pay stubs.
 Fully electronic check stubs meet the legal requirements in these states.
 Paperless pay is a great option for employers in:

 - New Hampshire